datacarpentry/image-processing/_episodes/07-thresholding.md

 ## Adaptive thresholding

 There are also skimage methods to perform *adaptive thresholding*.
-The chief advantage of adaptive thresholding is that the value of the threshold, T, is determined automatically for us.
+The chief advantage of adaptive thresholding is that the value of the threshold, t, is determined automatically for us.
 One such method, *Otsu's method*, is particularly useful for situations where the grayscale histogram of an image has two peaks.
 Consider this maize root system image, which we have seen